 - Lockout Assistance

 Depending on how much the total service costs, you may not have to pay out of pocket for roadside assistance.
-You only need to pay any expenses in excess of the first $50 Chase pays.
+You only need to pay any expenses that are greater than the first $50 Chase pays.

 Chase offers free roadside assistance on the following rewards cards: